 The MA Theatre and Performance programme offers you the opportunity to investigate the interrelationships between your own arts practice and questions arising about knowledge, research, studio practice and performance.
 The MA provides you with compositional, devising, reflective and research strategies through which to develop as a thinking practitioner.

 The programme offers an ideal opportunity for performance makers to create more in-depth and professional performances that you will articulate through presentation and documentation as well as through your performance.

 Your practice will be supported by experienced tutors and guest artists and you will be encouraged to create performances aimed towards festivals, city centre venues, site-specific projects or the touring studio.

 - 2019 - 20 Full-time Home & EU students: £5,000, International (non EU) students: £12,750 per annum

 - Full-time & Part-time options available

 - September 2019

 Why study Theatre & Performance at York St John University?

-- Your own practice is at the centre of the programme - You will take practice-based modules throughout the degree, whether you are enrolled full-time or part-time.
+- Your own practice is at the centre of the programme.

-- Fluid interrelationship between theory and practice - Delivery of the programme will make use of workshop, studio, seminar and virtual environments, providing an opportunity to explore the interrelationships between practice, reflection and knowledge.
+- A fluid interrelationship between theory and practice is explored where the delivery of the programme will make use of workshop, studio, seminar and virtual environments, providing an opportunity to explore the interrelationships between practice, reflection and knowledge.